Matthew 3:13-17 · Matthew · Updated April 25, 2026

 Summary

-The Baptism of Jesus is a pivotal event recorded in Matthew 3:13-17, marking the beginning of Jesus' public ministry.
-The passage takes place at the Jordan River, where John the Baptist is performing baptisms.
+The Baptism of Jesus is an event recorded in Matthew 3:13-17, marking the beginning of Jesus' public ministry.
+The passage occurs at the Jordan River, where John the Baptist is performing baptisms.
 Jesus arrives from Galilee specifically to be baptized by John.
-This sets the stage for a significant encounter, as John is initially hesitant to baptize Jesus, recognizing Jesus' spiritual authority and expressing that he himself should be baptized by Jesus instead (3:14).
+John is initially hesitant to baptize Jesus, recognizing Jesus' spiritual authority and expressing that he himself should be baptized by Jesus instead (3:14).

 Despite John's reluctance, Jesus insists on being baptized to "fulfil all righteousness" (3:15).
 John consents, and Jesus is baptized.
-As Jesus comes up out of the water, a remarkable event occurs: the heavens open, and the Spirit of God descends upon Jesus like a dove (3:16).
-This visible manifestation signifies a divine moment, as Jesus is publicly marked by the Spirit of God.
+As Jesus comes up out of the water, the heavens open, and the Spirit of God descends upon Jesus like a dove (3:16).
+Jesus is publicly marked by the Spirit of God.

 Chiastic structure